-has been used by the Chinese culture for thousands of years.
-It has gained acceptance in the clinical treatment of drug resistant falciparum malaria, and more recently, it has been found to be helpful for the treatment of various cancers.
+Artemisinin is an herb that has been used by the Chinese culture for thousands of years.
+It has also gained acceptance for the clinical treatment of drug resistant falciparum malaria, and more recently, it has been found to be helpful for various forms of cancer.

-Artemisinin is currently undergoing research and testing for the treatment of cancer, with some Chinese scientists showing that artemisinin has demonstrated significant anticancer effects against human hepatoma cells.
-Artemisinin has also been shown to reduce blood vessel formation and expression of vascular endothelial growth factor in some tissue cultures.
+For other cancers- Artemisinin is undergoing additional research and testing for the treatment of various cancer cells, with some Chinese scientists demonstrating that artemisinin has significant anticancer effects against human hepatoma cells.
+It has also been shown to reduce blood vessel formation and expression of vascular endothelial growth factor in some tissue cultures.
 More recently, pharmacological evidence demonstrates that the artemisinin-derivative dihydroartemisinin has the ability to target human metastatic melanoma cells.

 Dr Len Saputo on the use of Artemisinin for cancer

-Dosage: Dosing the Artemisinin can be tricky, this is because the intestines have the ability to build up a resistance to absorbing this herb after just 3 days of treatment.
-Therefore it is wise to take the herb for a few days on, and then a few days off, as this resistance is easily reversible.
-With this in mind, an approximate dosage would be to take two – 200 mg tablets, taken 3 times per day for 3 days and then stopping for 4 days.
+Dosage: dosing with Artemesinin can be tricky.
+This is because the intestines have the ability to build up a resistance to absorbing this herb after only 3 days of treatment.
+Therefore it is recommended to take the herb for a few days on, and then a few days off as this resistance is easily reversible.
+With this in mind, an approximate dosage would be 2 – 200 mg tablets, taken 2 times per day for 3 days, and then stopping treatment for 4 days.
 Continue with this on and off again cycle, or take as directed by your holistic health care provider.
-This supplement is best absorbed when taken with a small amount of natural fats such as extra virgin olive oil or unrefined coconut oil.
-Those with a sensitive stomach may prefer to take their dosage with a meal that includes some healthy fats.
-This can be combined with an iron supplement to encourage the sequestering effect or when someone is anemic.